 It may happen that you are forced by somebody to reveal the password to an encrypted volume.
-There are many situations where you cannot refuse to reveal the password (for example, when the adversary uses violence).
-Using a so-called hidden volume allows you to solve such situations in a diplomatic manner without revealing the password to your volume.
+There are many situations where you cannot refuse to reveal the password (for example, due to extortion).
+Using a so-called hidden volume allows you to solve such situations without revealing the password to your volume.